hmumme/PredictiveModeling-Influenza/README.md

 Group2: Fan Lu and Hope Mumme

-Affiliation: Dr. May Wang at Georgia Institute of Technology
+Supervising Professor: Dr. May Wang at Georgia Institute of Technology

 Code Requirements:
 - MATLAB